 Key Tax Considerations:

-Understanding these potential outcomes is crucial for effective trust management and ensuring that the trust assets are distributed according to the settlor’s intentions while minimizing tax liabilities.
+Understanding these potential outcomes is crucial for effective trust management and ensuring that the trust assets are distributed according to the settlor’s intentions while managing tax liabilities properly.
+The key takeaway is that new trustees must be appointed before any of these steps can be taken — without trustees, nothing can happen.

 The Impact of Missing Successor Trustees